joelmills2/rush-hour/README.md

 We hope you enjoy!

+Cheers,

- - Alex, Ethan, Jacob, and Joel
+ \- Alex, Ethan, Jacob, and Joel

 ## Structure